Angina Pectoris Overview

 Gender parity is incorporated into the HAI, considering equality.

 LDCs are LICs (or sometimes MICs) highly vulnerable to economic and environmental shocks and possessing low human assets.
-UNCTAD classifies a country as an LDC if it meets two of three criteria: low human assets (nutrition, health, education), economic vulnerability (unstable agriculture/exports, subsistence farming, coastal population), and low GNI per capita (under $1,018, must exceed $1,222 to leave the list).
+UNCTAD classifies a country as an LDC if it meets two of three criteria: low human assets (nutrition, health, education), economic vulnerability (unstable agriculture/exports, subsistence farming, coastal population), and low GNI per capita (under 1,222 to leave the list).
 Currently, there are 46 LDCs globally.

 Being an LDC provides exclusive support, including preferential trade agreements (lower tariffs, higher quotas), special WTO access, and financial aid (multilateral/bilateral loans, humanitarian aid, technical aid).
 However, aid can come with conditions or involve problems like employing foreign workers or environmental damage (e.g., China building roads in Kenya).